ezhk/conference/sessoins.md

 # Continuous performance engineering (CPE)
-Rapid delivery of change is critical to business survival.
+Rapid delivery of change is critical to business survival.<br />
-Immediacy is the expectation for perfomance, but increaing rate of change means more risk of breaking performance:
+Immediacy is the expectation for perfomance, but increaing<br />
+rate of change means more risk of breaking performance:
 - no time for traditional testing
 - problems cat remain dormant until next peak